TunisianJS/talks/archive/talk_1/README.md

   - React Hooks Fundamental By Mohamed Anas Ben Othman.

-  - Crafting big Angular apps By Chehir Dhawedi.
+  - Introdduction to Angular 8 apps By Chehir Dhawedi.

   - GraphQL Fundamental By Heithem Moumni.